rangv/MarchWorkshop/AzureIoTCentral/README.md

     ![Connected air conditioner measurements](images/airconmeasurementsnew.png)

-2. Each type of telemetry you define for a device template includes configuration options such as:

-   * Display options.
-   * Details of the telemetry.
-   * Simulation parameters.

-     To configure your **Temperature** telemetry, use the information in the following table:
+2. To create **Temperature** telemetry, use the information in the following table:

      | Setting              | Value         |
      | -------------------- | -----------   |